Royce Lewis Player Props: Twins vs. Astros

 - Lewis hit .300 with four doubles, two home runs and a walk.

-- Lewis picked up a base hit in nine out of 12 games last season (75.0%), with more than one hit in three of those games (25.0%).
+- Lewis got a hit in 75.0% of his 12 games last year, with at least two hits in 25.0% of those games.

-- Registering a plate appearance in 12 games a season ago, he hit two long balls.
+- Logging a plate appearance in 12 games a season ago, he hit two homers.

-- Lewis drove in a run in two of 12 games last season, with multiple RBIs once.
+- Lewis drove in a run in two of 12 games last year, with multiple RBIs once.

-- In three of 12 games last year (25.0%), he crossed the plate, including two games with multiple runs.
+- He scored in three of 12 games last year (25.0%), including scoring multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.